-The following disclosure relates to the Hayot Lake Property, which forms part of the Attikamagen JV Properties located in the province of Québec.
-The following disclosure reproduces the Executive Summary of the Hayot Lake Report, which is incorporated into this AIF by reference.
+The following disclosure on the Hayot Lake Property reproduces the Executive Summary from the Hayot Lake Report, which is incorporated into this AIF by reference.
 A copy of that report can be found under the Company's profile at www.sedar.com.

-Please note that as of the date of this AIF, the Attikamagen JV Properties consist of 1087 claims covering 36,142 hectares.
+The Hayot Lake Property is part of the Attikamagen JV Properties.
+Please note that as of the date of this AIF, the Attikamagen JV Properties consist of 1,067 claims covering 34,273 hectares.
+As contained in the disclosure of the technical report below, the Attikamagen JV Properties consist of 1,087 claims and 36,142 hectares.

-This disclosure, and the related disclosure in the body of this AIF, has been reviewed and approved by the Company's Exploration Manager, Allan Wenlong Gan, P.Geo., a Qualified Person, and presented in compliance with NI 43-101.
+This disclosure, and the related disclosure in the body of this AIF, has been reviewed and approved by the Company's Senior Exploration Manager, Allan Wenlong Gan, P.Geo., a Qualified Person, and presented in compliance with NI 43-101.